vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

   - [**Multus CNI**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-multus.html) - Enables attaching multiple network interfaces to pods.
 Multus CNI is a container network interface (CNI) plugin for Kubernetes that lets you attach multiple network interfaces to a single pod and associate each interface with a different address range.

-- **Bastion Host -** Bastion host is the physical/virtual machine where you download the required installation images/binaries (for Tanzu Kubernetes Grid installation) from the Internet.
+- **Bastion Host** - Bastion host is the physical/virtual machine where you download the required installation images/binaries (for Tanzu Kubernetes Grid installation) from the Internet.
 This machine needs to be outside the air-gapped environment.
 The downloaded items then need to be shipped to the bootstrap machine which is inside the air-gapped environment.

-- **Jumpbox/Bootstrap Machine -** The bootstrap machine is where you run the Tanzu CLI and other utilities such as [Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), [Kind](https://kind.sigs.k8s.io/).
+- **Jumpbox/Bootstrap Machine** - The bootstrap machine is where you run the Tanzu CLI and other utilities such as [Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), [Kind](https://kind.sigs.k8s.io/).
 Here is the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it runs.

 The binaries for Tanzu Kubernetes Grid installation are made available in ISO or tarball format on this machine.
 This machine should have access to the infrastructure components such as the vCenter server and the components that are deployed during the installation of Tanzu Kubernetes Grid.
 This machine should have a browser installed to access the UI of the components described above.

 With TKG 2.1.0, instead of custom script, a new Tanzu CLI plugin isolated-cluster has been provided which will pre-populate air gapped internal registry.

-This new Tanzu CLI plugin has two separate commands :
+This new Tanzu CLI plug-in contains two separate commands :

-Download-bundle: Downloads the images and bundles as tar files.
+- **Download-bundle** - Downloads the images and bundles as tar files.
 Along with the downloads, a YAML file gets created that contains the mapping from the image name to the tar location.

-Upload-bundle: Upload images to private repository.
+- **Upload-bundle** -  Upload images to private repository.
 Bootstrap VM should have access to this private repository for Tanzu installation.

-- **Local Image Registry -** An image registry provides a location for pushing, pulling, storing, and scanning container images used in the Tanzu Kubernetes Grid environment.
+- **Local Image Registry** - An image registry provides a location for pushing, pulling, storing, and scanning container images used in the Tanzu Kubernetes Grid environment.
 The image registry is also used for day-2 operations of the Tanzu Kubernetes clusters.
 Typical day-2 operations include tasks such as storing application images, upgrading Tanzu Kubernetes clusters, etc.

 In an air-gapped environment, there are a couple of possible solutions for using an image registry:

-- **Existing Image Registry -** An image registry pre-existing in the environment with a project created for storing Tanzu Kubernetes Grid binaries and the bootstrap machine has access to this registry.
+- **Existing Image Registry** - An image registry pre-existing in the environment with a project created for storing Tanzu Kubernetes Grid binaries and the bootstrap machine has access to this registry.
 The operator unzip the TAR file present in the bootstrap machine and pushes the Tanzu Kubernetes Grid binaries to the Tanzu Kubernetes Grid project using the script present in the TAR file.
 This registry can be a [Harbor](https://goharbor.io/) registry or any other container registry solution.

-- **New Image Registry -** If there is no pre-existing image registry in the environment, a new registry instance can be deployed.
-The easiest way to create a new image registry instance is [VM-based deployment using OVA ](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html)  and then push the TKG binaries to the appropriate project.
+- **New Image Registry** - If there is no pre-existing image registry in the environment, a new registry instance can be deployed.
+The easiest way to create a new image registry instance is [VM-based deployment using OVA ](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html), and then push the TKG binaries to the appropriate project.
 VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-restricted deployments.
 Do not use this method for hosting application images.

 ## Tanzu Kubernetes Grid Components

-VMware Tanzu Kubernetes Grid (TKG) provides organizations with a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.
+VMware Tanzu Kubernetes Grid provides organizations with a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.
 You can deploy Tanzu Kubernetes Grid across software-defined datacenters (SDDC) and public cloud environments, including vSphere, Microsoft Azure, and Amazon EC2.

 Tanzu Kubernetes Grid comprises the following components:

-- **Management Cluster -** A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
+- **Management Cluster** - A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
 The management cluster is a Kubernetes cluster that performs the role of the primary management and operational center for the Tanzu Kubernetes Grid instance.
 The management cluster is purpose-built for operating the platform and managing the lifecycle of Tanzu Kubernetes clusters.

-- **ClusterClass API -** Tanzu Kubernetes Grid 2 functions through the creation of a management Kubernetes cluster which holds [ClusterClass API](https://cluster-api.sigs.k8s.io/introduction.html).
-The ClusterClass API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.The earlier primitives of Tanzu Kubernetes Clusters will still exist for Tanzu Kubernetes Grid 1.X .
-A new feature has been introduced as a part of Cluster API called ClusterClass which reduces the need for redundant templating and enables powerful customization of clusters.
-The whole process for creating a cluster using ClusterClass is the same as before but with slightly different parameters.
+- **ClusterClass API** - Tanzu Kubernetes Grid 2 functions through the creation of a management Kubernetes cluster which holds [ClusterClass API](https://cluster-api.sigs.k8s.io/introduction.html).
+The ClusterClass API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.
+The earlier primitives of Tanzu Kubernetes clusters will still exist for Tanzu Kubernetes Grid 1.X .
+The Cluster API also contains ClusterClass which reduces the need for redundant templating, and enables powerful customization of clusters.
+The process for creating a cluster using ClusterClass is same as before with a set of different parameters.

-- **Tanzu Kubernetes Cluster -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
+- **Tanzu Kubernetes Cluster** - Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
 These clusters are also referred to as workload clusters.
 Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.

-- **Shared Services Cluster -**  Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
+- **Shared Services Cluster** - Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
 You deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.

-- **Tanzu Kubernetes Cluster Plans -** A cluster plan is a blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
+- **Tanzu Kubernetes Cluster Plans** - A cluster plan is a blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
 It provides a set of configurable values that describe settings like the number of control plane machines, worker machines, VM types, and so on.

-  This release of Tanzu Kubernetes Grid provides two default templates, dev, and prod.
+  This release of Tanzu Kubernetes Grid provides two default templates; dev, and prod.
 You can create and use custom plans to meet your requirements.

-- **Tanzu Kubernetes Grid Instance -** A Tanzu Kubernetes Grid instance is the full deployment of Tanzu Kubernetes Grid, including the management cluster, the workload clusters, and the shared services cluster that you configure.
+- **Tanzu Kubernetes Grid Instance** - A Tanzu Kubernetes Grid instance is the full deployment of Tanzu Kubernetes Grid, including the management cluster, the workload clusters, and the shared services cluster that you configure.

-**Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.
+- **Tanzu CLI** - A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.
 Starting with TKG 2.3.0, [Tanzu Core CLI](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431) is now distributed separately from Tanzu Kubernetes Grid.
-For instructions on how to install the Tanzu CLI for use with Tanzu Kubernetes Grid, refer [Install the Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html)
+For more information about installing the Tanzu CLI for use with Tanzu Kubernetes Grid, see [Install the Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html).

-- **Bootstrap Machine -** The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
+- **Bootstrap Machine** - The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
 This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it runs.
 This machine also houses a Harbor instance where all the required Tanzu Kubernetes Grid installation binaries are pushed.

-- **Carvel Tools -** An open-source suite of tools.
+- **Carvel Tools** - An open-source suite of tools.
 Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.
 Tanzu Kubernetes Grid uses the following tools from the Carvel open-source project:

-  - **ytt -** A command-line tool for templating and patching YAML files.
+  - **ytt** - A command-line tool for templating and patching YAML files.
 You can also use `ytt` to collect fragments and piles of YAML into modular chunks for reuse.
-  - **kapp -** The application deployment CLI for Kubernetes.
+  - **kapp** - The application deployment CLI for Kubernetes.
 It allows you to install, upgrade, and delete multiple Kubernetes resources as one application.
-  - **kbld -** An image-building and resolution tool.
+  - **kbld** - An image-building and resolution tool.
-  - **imgpkg -** A tool that enables Kubernetes to store configurations and the associated container images as OCI images, and to transfer these images.
+  - **imgpkg** - A tool that enables Kubernetes to store configurations and the associated container images as OCI images, and to transfer these images.
-  - **yq -** A lightweight and portable command-line YAML, JSON, and XML processor. `yq` uses `jq`-like syntax but works with YAML files as well as JSON and XML.
+  - **yq** - A lightweight and portable command-line YAML, JSON, and XML processor. `yq` uses `jq`-like syntax but works with YAML files as well as JSON and XML.

-- **Tanzu Kubernetes Grid Installer -** The Tanzu Kubernetes Grid installer is a CLI/graphical wizard that provides an option to deploy a management cluster.
-You launch locally on the bootstrap machine by running the `tanzu management-cluster create` command.
+- **Tanzu Kubernetes Grid Installer** - The Tanzu Kubernetes Grid installer is a CLI/graphical wizard that provides an option to deploy a management cluster.
+You launch this installer locally on the bootstrap machine by running the `tanzu management-cluster create` command.

 ## Tanzu Kubernetes Grid Storage